For Immediate Release

 Note: The following is an excerpt from this week’s Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>

 Here are the key points:

-- Estimates have been coming down sharply as a result of the pandemic’s earnings impact.
+- Estimates have been coming down sharply as analysts start coming to terms with the pandemic’s earnings impact.
 While the bulk of the estimate cuts are concentrated in Q2 and Q3, all four quarters of 2020 are now expected to suffer earnings declines relative to their respective year-earlier periods.

-- For the small-cap S&P 600 index, total Q1 earnings are now expected to be down -24.4% from the same period last year on +0.6% higher revenues.
-This would follow +2.3% earnings growth in the preceding period.
+- For the small-cap S&P 600 index, total Q1 earnings are now expected to be down -18.6% from the same period last year on -1.4% lower revenues.
+This would follow +1.8% earnings growth in the preceding period.
 The Q1 earnings growth picture would be even weaker had it not been for the strong growth in the Finance sector.

-The big banks are on track to kick off the 2020 Q1 reporting cycle next week, but a number of bellwether companies with fiscal quarters in February that get counted as part of the 2020 Q1 tally have been reporting results already.
+We are a couple of weeks away from the big banks really kicking off the 2020 Q1 reporting cycle, but a number of bellwether companies with fiscal quarters in February that get counted as part of the 2020 Q1 tally have been reporting results already.
 Many of these early reporters like Adobe ADBE, FedEx FDX, Nike NKE and others are giving us an early read on how the Q1 earnings season will likely unfold.

 This is a bigger decline than we have been seeing in the comparable periods in other recent quarters, primarily reflecting the impact of the pandemic.

 The negative revisions trend is broad based, with estimates for 15 of the 16 Zacks sectors coming down.
 The Utilities sector is the only that has experienced a very modest increase in estimates.